rhythm0708/sling-fighter/ProjectDocument.md

 # One final note

-As producer, I believe that it is important for every member on the team to be fairly credited for the work that they have put into this project.
-Our game has undergona an that everybody in the team is fairly credited for the work that they have done for this project.
-Our project has gone through an alpha-phase, beta-phase, and a full-game-loop phase - all of which are rather distinct from one another.

-and I hope you'll agree that it reflects in the final product.
+As Producer, I believe that it is important for every member of the team is fairly credited for the work that they did for this project.
+Our game has undergone an [alpha stage](https://github.com/rhythm0708/sling-fighter/tree/alpha-build), a [beta stage](https://github.com/rhythm0708/sling-fighter/tree/beta-build), and a [full game loop](https://github.com/rhythm0708/sling-fighter/tree/full-game-loop) stage.
+However, it is important to note that each stage looks quite different, meaning that a lot of work has gotten lost in the process.
+Below I have compiled a document listing the name of each member and their individual contributions.
+I hope that this is helpful for grading, and for clarifying the work that has been done by each person.
+I truly believe that each member of our team pulled their weight for this project, and I hope that this is evident in the final product.

-As a producer, I also believe it is my role to ensure that the work done by my team gets credited One of my goals was for everyone to get the credit that they deserved for their work.
-I carefully looked over the [GameProject.md](https://github.com/dr-jam/GameplayProgramming/blob/master/GameProject.md) before assigning roles and tasks.
-For example, I ensured that our team received at least **10** pieces of feedback and they were shared to the rest of the team in a timely manner.
-I managed our [Google Drive](https://drive.google.com/drive/folders/1RleSwVFyKq-hQuMPw-QvtK3InfTamqMV?usp=sharing) as a central hub of communication and resources.
-I ensured that every person kept documentation for each of their roles, and that the Press Kit & Trailer was not left to the last minute.
-Another goal that I had was to Here are some more specific examples of work that I did:
+Link to Vouch.

 - Meeting Notes - My meeting notes
+- Organized google drive
+- working hierarchy
 - Rooms for Meetings -
 - Playtest Documents-
 - Arranging Progress Reports Meetings -